 2014-15: Skjei signed a three-year entry-level contract with the Rangers in April following his junior season at the University of Michigan, making his pro hockey debut with the AHL’s Hartford Wolfpack.
 He was +2 with no points nor penalties in eight regular season games for Hartford.
 The Wolfpack finished first in the Northeast Division and reached the Eastern Conference finals.
 Skjei scored his first professional goal and was -3 with 2 assists and 16 penalty minutes in 15 playoff games.
 He scored 1 goal with 9 assists and was +7 with 32 penalty minutes in 33 games with the Gophers in his final season of college hockey.
 Minnesota finished first in the Big Ten and captured the league’s only NCAA tournament berth, defeating Michigan, 4-2, in the conference championship game.
 Minnesota fell to in-state rival Minnesota-Duluth, 4-1, in the NCAA Northeast Regional semifinals.

 Skjei is a two-way defenseman whose game is stronger on the defensive side than it is on offense.
-He plays a sound game in his own end of the ice, although he does not make use of his big frame.
-Skjei is a very good skater for a player of his size, but it isn't a skill that he relies on up to this point in his career.
-Skjei definitely has some outstanding traits, but he is not yet the complete package.
-At this stage, he appears to be a lower pairing defender when he reaches his full potential.
+He plays a sound game in his own end of the ice, is a very good skater for a player of his size, and has excellent hockey sense.